-To create this 3D model of the layers of the Earth, you will need 5 colours of modelling clay and waxed dental floss.
+To create this 3D model of the layers of the Earth, you will need just a few easy-to-acquire supplies.

-Form a ball to represent the inner core.
+- Form a ball to represent the inner core.
 We chose red to represent the intense heat of the inner core.

-Next, roll out a circle of another colour and wrap around the ball and roll gently.
+- Next, roll out a circle of another colour and wrap around the ball and roll gently.
 This next layer represents the outer core.

-Each subsequent colour will need more modelling clay than the last.
-You will need a colour to represent the lower mantle, another for the upper mantle, and the outer layer for the crust.
+- Each subsequent colour will need more modelling clay than the last.
+You will need a colour to represent the lower mantle, another for the upper mantle, and the outer layer for the crust.*

-Once your ball of 5 layers of modelling clay is complete, use a piece of waxed dental floss to cut the ball down the middle, revealing all the layers underneath.
+- Once your ball of 5 layers of modelling clay is complete, use a piece of waxed dental floss to cut the ball down the middle, revealing all the layers underneath.